Happy Friday the 13th by Holiday Mathis - Boston Herald - Go Tech Daily

 CAPRICORN (December 22 – January 19).
 The extra work you do will increase your inventory.
 A small increase in value every day will yield something substantial.
 Eventually you can trade this in.

 AQUARIUS (January 20 – February 18).
 For many, silence can bring its own kind of chaos.
 Many feel uncomfortable in the silence and will fill it with reflex noise and movement.
-To resist this urge and relax in the silence, recovery will invite.
+Restoration will invite you to resist this urge and relax in the silence.

 FISHING (February 19 – March 20).
 You are willing to consider other sides of an argument, probably because you do not feel threatened by ideas.
 You find it fairly easy to respect people, even if you disagree with them.
 Many can learn from you.

 PAIR OF THE WEEKEND: Sagittarius and cancer have a problem.
 One likes to travel and the other likes to stay at home.
-The key to being together is to make the relationship its own kind of home – heaven in a bubble, a mobile sanctuary, a space that is also a feeling that is also a promise.
+The key to solidarity is to make the relationship its own kind of home – the sky in a bubble, a mobile sanctuary, a space that is also a feeling that is also a promise.
 The safety of love will transcend the small logistics of suitcases.

 Write Holiday Mathis on HolidayMathis.com.